thuyanduong/my-carbon-footprint-server/PRESS_RELEASE.md

 Sharing: invite friends to support, challenge, and cheer each other on.
 Adding awards for hitting goals
-Adding a climate clock
 Adding climate news articles(using NYTimes API)
-Making use of more API’s related to climate change(transportation API:https://connect.myclimate.org/api-overview )
+Making use of more API’s related to climate change(transportation API:https://connect.myclimate.org/api-overview)